-Although an enormous amount of work, we feel that by offering 16 flavors, that regardless of whether you are a peanut-free, Gluten-Free, dairy-free or vegetarian household, your dog can enjoy a wide variety of flavors, shapes, sizes and levels of crunchiness.
+Although an enormous amount of work, I feel that by offering 16 flavors, regardless of whether you are a peanut-free, Gluten-Free, dairy-free or vegetarian household, your dog can enjoy a wide variety of flavors, shapes, sizes and levels of crunchiness.
 And the best news is, even if you are not a special-needs household, your dog will love them because they taste good and you will love them knowing that you are giving your dog a healthy snack.

-We have one vegan treat, “Punky Chewster”, made with whole wheat flour, pure pumpkin, natural peanut butter, water, cinnamon and baking powder.
+I have one vegan treat, “Punky Chewster”, made with whole wheat flour, pure pumpkin, natural peanut butter, water, cinnamon and baking powder.

-“P B & Yay”, “Punky Chewster” and “Coco Ruffs” are the only treats that contain peanut butter.
+“P B & Yay!”, “Punky Chewster” and “Coco Ruffs” are the only treats that contain peanut butter.

 Yes!
-All of our treats are sent to a Feed Lab for a guaranteed analysis.
+All of my treats are sent to a Feed Lab for a guaranteed analysis.
 Seven flavors were determined to have less than 15% Min.
 Protein.
 They are “Get Squashed!”
 (9.4%), “Eat Your Carrots!”
 (9.9%), “Pip Squeaks” (10.7%), “Mr. Green Beans” (11.2%), “Red Rovers” (12.10%), “Bark Bark” (14.2%), and “Sweet Potato Fries” (14.6%).

 There is an exception.
 Tumbleweeds truly taste like my grandmother’s cheese straws.
 It has been reported to us by some of our regular customers who are on a gluten-free diet, that Tumbleweeds are delicious cracked into a salad as a crouton.
-We label them as dog treats, what you do with them when you get them home is your business!
+We label them as dog treats…what you do with them when you get them home is your business!